Can a payday lender garnish my wages?

 Be aware that some payday lenders have threatened garnishment in order to get borrowers to pay, even though they do not have a court order or judgment.
 If that should occur, you may want to seek legal assistance.

-Contact your state's regulator or attorney general office for more information.
-You may also contact a legal aid attorney or private attorney for assistance.
+Contact your state's regulator or l office for more information.
+You may also contact a legal aid attorney or for assistance.
 You can submit a complaint about payday loans with the CFPB online or by calling (855) 411-2372.